atsepkov/Graphene/README.md

 stay consistent between searches (giving you the illusion of your selector working), but change every time Google redeploys their frontend (which happens several times per week).
 This aggregator doesn't care about changes like that, it analyzes link significance on the page the same way a human would.
 Moreover, even if the engine decides to change the page in a significant way, the aggregator should be able to adapt to it after clearing your old cache.

-#### Can this profile a page that's not a search engine?
-Yes it can, and it falls back to defaults, which usually work well but may epic-fail on some websites.
-You can pass an exact URL instead of the query to open.
-Instead of engine, use `url` keyword.
-This seems to work with websites like Slashdot, with Reddit it fails to find the pager (which loads dynamically via scroll).
-If you have ideas for how to handle this case or other improvements, feel free to contribute.

 #### Does this comply with terms of use for the websites being aggregated?
 Most websites should be fine with it (especially since I'm not explicitly blocking ads - they'd just get classified into one of the less relevant categories).